merlinepedra25/AutoPWN-Suite-1/index.md

 - [ ] Web application analysis.
 - [ ] Web application content discovery mode. (dirbusting)
 - [ ] Option to use as a module.
-- [ ] Config file argument to specify configurations in a seperate config file.

 ### Contributing to AutoPWN Suite

 I would be glad if you are willing to contribute this project.
 I am looking forward to merge your pull request unless its something that is not needed or just a personal preference.
-[Click here for more info!](https://github.com/GamehunterKaan/AutoPWN-Suite/blob/main/CONTRIBUTING.md)
+[Click here for more info!](https://github.com/GamehunterKaan/AutoPWN-Suite/blob/main/.github/CONTRIBUTING.md)

 ### Legal